List of active policies

 Your personal information is the information that identifies you - like your name, or address and other contact details.
 We collect this information when we talk to you about learning opportunities so we can keep in touch, and when we sign you up on a learning programme.
 We will collect more information whilst you are learning with us, such as your attendance and progress.

-Processing your personal information is necessary to meet the contractual obligations entered into by you enrolling onto a training or apprenticeship programme with Babington and in order for us to meet our legal obligations under the Apprenticeships, Skills, Children & Learning Act 2009.
-The privacy notice forms part of the enrolment form, or contract, and includes your agreement, or consent, to us processing “special category” information.
+Processing your personal information is necessary to meet the contractual obligations you enter into when enrolling onto a training or apprenticeship programme with Babington and in order for us to meet our legal obligations under the Apprenticeships, Skills, Children & Learning Act 2009.
+Provision of the privacy notice forms part of the enrolment and contract, and includes your agreement, or consent, to us processing “special category” information.
 This is information about your health and ethnic origin.
 We are required to collect this information by our funders, but it also helps us ensure we can put in place any support measures to help you with your training.

-You can refuse to provide this consent but if you do refuse to provide information required for training, or for public funding we receive, we may not be able to fulfil the contract with you.
+You can refuse to provide consent but if you do not wish to provide the information required for us to deliver the training, or for public funding we receive, we may not be able to fulfil the contract with you.
 You can also change your mind at any time, or withdraw your consent, and this can be done by speaking to any Babington staff member or by writing to the Data Protection Officer for Babington, but again this may affect you continuing with your training or apprenticeship.
+Withdrawing your consent will not affect the lawfulness of any processing we conducted prior to your withdrawal, nor will it affect processing of your personal information conducted in reliance on lawful processing grounds other than consent

 Why do we collect personal information about you?